-Before you start a currency initialization process:
+Before you start a currency initialization process, take care of this

-1. Ensure that all printed invoices are posted to Financials.
-2. Run these sessions: - Process Delivered Sales Orders ('tds1s4223m000') - Process Delivered Purchase Orders ('tdpur4223m000')
+- Ensure that all printed invoices are posted to Financials, then run these sessions: - Process Delivered Sales Orders ('tdsIs4223m000') - Process Delivered Purchase Orders ('tdpur4223m000')

 If you fail to do so, invoices with status Printed (in the Invoicing module) that have not yet been posted to Financials, will remain.
 The original invoice will still be in the old home currency, because the CRI conversion changes the old home currency to the new home currency.
 However, when you reprint the invoice, LN will use the new home currency.